Need to know

 Before investing in a coffee pod machine, ensure you understand which capsules are available for the models you are considering.

-Models range from the Nespresso Essenza Mini for $159 up to the Breville Nespresso Creatista Pro for $1199 (which comes with premium features such as digital display and steam wand).
+Options range from the Nespresso Essenza Mini for around $179 up to the Breville Nespresso Creatista Pro for $1199 (which comes with premium features such as digital display and steam wand).

-"Ten of the capsule coffee machines we've tested recently come from Nespresso," says CHOICE expert Kim Gilmour.
-'They all performed quite differently with scores ranging from 60% to 79%.
+"Twelve of the capsule coffee machines we've tested recently come from Nespresso," says CHOICE expert Kim Gilmour.
+"They all performed quite differently with scores ranging from 60% to 79%.
 I recommend looking closely at the features and exploring a variety of brands before you buy.

 "Our tests have shown that you don't have to spend a fortune to get decent results.
 We do get different results depending on the machine even though we use the same type of coffee."